Robert-van-Engelen/Forth500/manual.md

 a `0` on the stack.

 Integer overflow and underflow does not throw exceptions.
-In case of integer addition and subtraction, values wrap around.
+In case of integer addition and subtraction, values simply wrap around.
 For all other integer operations, overflow and underflow produce undefined values.

 ### Mixed arithmetic